European air traffic is falling dramatically - Bandera County Courier

 [Die Covid-19-Deutschlandkarte:Sehen Sie hier alle Coronavirus-Infektionen nach Landkreisen und Bundesländern]

 Far more flights will soon be canceled.
 The European Organization for the Safety of Aviation (Eurocontrol) apparently assumes up to 80 less air traffic.
 However, she initially did not want to confirm this.
 A look at the European airspace data shows that this development was already evident last week.
-On Wednesday there were already 51 fewer flights than in the same period last year.
+On Thursday there were already 56 percent fewer flights than in the same period last year.

 All airports in Europe are affected by failures – most severely in Italy.
 At the 16.
 March reported Eurocontrol at the largest airports in Rome Fiumicino and Milan Malpensa 82 as well as 84 percent fewer flights.
 The situation in Warsaw is similar (- 83 percent).